KentBeck/observaquiz-contracts/plan.md

 - [ ] Migrate fetchFromBackend calls to use contract API endpoints
 - [ ] Update all component props to use contract interfaces
 - [ ] Add contract validation in API client layer
-- [ ] Create mock implementations of contract APIs for development
+- [ ] Create fake implementations of contract APIs for development
-- [ ] Update tests to use contract types and mock APIs
+- [ ] Update tests to use contract types and fake APIs

 ### [ ] 1.3 Backend Contract Integration (Backend Agent)
 **Assignable to: Backend Agent**